DOI-USGS/vizlab-home/README.md

     * [ ] Delete `'src/components/RegionalViolins.vue'`, the 16 associated `'.png'` files in `'src/assets/images'`, and the two `'.svg'` files in `'src/assets/svgs'`
     * [ ] In `'src/views/VisualizationView.vue'` delete the import statements for both components in the `<script setup>` section and the references to the components in the html `<template>`
     * [ ] Also delete the two example banner images in `'src/assets/images'` used as placeholders in the example section titles
+3. If not using, delete the section title template component from the site
+    * [ ] `'src/components/SectionTitle.vue'`
-3. Update project-specific attributions and references
+4. Update project-specific attributions and references
     * [ ] Update content of `'src/text/authors.js'` to list project authors.
 Do not edit the structure of this file
     * [ ] Update content of `'src/text/references.js'` to list project references.
 Do not edit the structure of this file
     * [ ] List contributors in `'index.html'`
     * [ ] Update keywords in `'index.html'`
-4. Update text in `'src/assets/text/text.js'`.
+5. Update text in `'src/assets/text/text.js'`.
 The `sections` nested object is set up with the attributes needed to to populate section titles adding using the `'src/components/VizSection.vue'` template, but could also be used without that template.
 Text for each component that will be added to `'src/views/VisualizationView.vue'` should be added as a named object to the `components` nested object.
 It will be passed dynamically to each component (see current setup where text is passed to each of the three example components).
 Delete unused placeholder text.
-5. If not using, delete template components from the site
-    * [ ] `'src/components/VizSection.vue'`
-    * [ ] `'src/components/SectionTitle.vue'`
 6. Update README.md for project.
 Be sure that it is presentable to the public - minimally include project overview and build instructions.
 7. Consult the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for more development guidelines related to compliance, performance testing, analytics, and public release.
 Key steps that relate to template content include:
     * [ ] To work with the template set up in `'index.html'`, the meta card image for the site must be saved as a `.webp` image to the _prod_ `S3` bucket in the following location: `visualizations/images/%VITE_APP_TITLE%_metacard.webp`, e.g., `visualizations/images/vue3-template_metacard.webp`.